Djembe: Tuning

 After initial tightening of the verticals, a djembe is tuned by creating twists in the verticals to shorten them (Mali weave).
 With more than one completed row of twists, the vertical rope forms diamond shapes that can be quite decorative.
 Well-applied Mali weave keeps the rope that runs across the verticals horizontal, without gradually climbing up in a spiral pattern.

 The amount of tension that can be applied this way is considerable.
 A djembe tuned to solo pitch has a tone frequency of around 400 Hz.
 For a drum with a 31 cm (12.2 in) playing surface, this equates to an overall pull force of around 455 kg (1,000 lb), or 15,000 newton per meter (N/m) of tension.
+Modern djembes often feature tuning lugs, similar to those found on snare drums, allowing the drum to be tuned with a drum key.
+Additionally, the drum heads on contemporary djembes can be made from a variety of materials, ranging from synthetic options to organic materials like goatskin.

 Decoration

 Instead of trimming the skin off above the crown ring, the drum maker can fold the skin over so it covers the crown ring.
 This is done for aesthetic purposes; the fold-over does not serve to hold the skin in place.

 Djembefolas frequently attach one to four metal rattles to their drum, known as sege sege (Malinké) or sesse (Susu), also called ksink ksink.
 The rattles serve as decoration as well as to create a richer sound.
 Sege sege are not a status symbol or indicative of playing skill.
 Anyone can attach sege sege to their djembe, regardless of their ability or whom they are playing with, without causing offence or breaking etiquette.

 Ropes of different color can be wrapped around the bowl of the drum as decoration.
 (To tune the drum, the rope wrap must be removed.)
 Djembes may also be decorated with cowrie shells, coloured paint, decorative tacks, or other metalwork.

 Traditionally, carvings on djembes (if any) are limited to the foot.
 Depending on the country of origin, different patterns are used; traditional carving styles are usually quite plain and restrained.
 In the 2000s, western demand and competition among carvers resulted in more and more elaborate carvings that can cover all of the foot and, in some cases, include the bowl of the drum.

 Particularly in Guinea, drum makers often fit motorcycle tires to the foot of a djembe, both for decoration and to prevent the drum from slipping when playing seated on a slippery floor.
 This trend started in the late 1990s and evolved from the practice of attaching timing belts to the foot of djembes as a decoration.